 Not sure if Lendumo is right for you?
 Consider these alternatives.

-- Dave app: For a membership fee of $1 per month, Dave members can request interest-free cash advances of up to $100 to cover small emergency expenses.
+- Dave: For a membership fee of $1 per month, members of the Dave app can request interest-free cash advances of up to $250 to cover small emergency expenses.

-- OppLoans: OppLoans also has high interest rates — but OppLoans tells you its range of rates upfront and the cost is less than that of many payday loans.
-Its maximum loan amounts are also a little higher than Lendumo’s.
+- OppLoans: OppLoans also has high interest rates — but its maximum loan amounts are a little higher than Lendumo’s.